noirello/pyorc/docs/api.rst

     and can be transformed into more convenient Python objects.

-    The converter can be set to a :class:`Reader` or :class:`Writer` with the converters parameter, as a dictionary where the key is one of :attr:`TypeKind.DATE`, :attr:`TypeKind.DECIMAL`, or
+    The converter can be set to a :class:`Reader` or :class:`Writer` with the converters parameter as a dictionary, where the key is one of :attr:`TypeKind.DATE`, :attr:`TypeKind.DECIMAL`, or
     :attr:`TypeKind.TIMESTAMP`, and the value is the converter itself.